On profinite rigidity amongst free-by-cyclic groups I: the generic case: Automorphisms of universal Coxeter groups

-\begin{proof} Fix $n \geq 2$.
-Since the vertex groups of $\mathcal{G}$ are finite, each topological representative $(f, \mathcal{G})$ of an element in $\mathrm{Out}(W_n)$ contains exactly $n$ essential vertices and the underlying graph $\Gamma$ is simply-connected.
-Furthermore, as in the proof of Lemma~\ref{min}, every equivalence class of irreducible topological representatives contains an irreducible representative $(f, \mathcal{G})$ with no inessential valence-one and valence-two vertices.
-In particular, the total number of edges of $\Gamma$ is uniformly bounded in terms of $n$.
-Hence, the transition matrix associated to $(f, \mathcal{G})$ can take on at most finitely many values.
-Since the vertex groups are finite, there are finitely many equivalence classes of topological representatives $(f, \mathcal{G})$ with a given transition matrix.
-The result follows. \end{proof}
+Let $(F, \mathcal{G})$ be a topological representative of $\Phi \in \mathrm{Out}(W_n)$.
+An \emph{invariant forest} for the representative $(F, \mathcal{G})$, where $F = (f,f_X)$, is an $f$-invariant subgraph $\Gamma_0$ of the underlying graph $\Gamma$, such that each component $C$ of $\Gamma_0$ is a tree and the fundamental group of the sub-graph of groups corresponding to $C$ acts with a global fixed point on its Bass--Serre tree.
+A forest is said to be \emph{non-trivial} if it contains at least one edge.

-The outer automorphism $\Phi \in \mathrm{Out}(W_n)$ is said to be \emph{irreducible}, if every topological representative $(f, \mathcal{G})$ of $\Phi$, where the underlying graph $\Gamma$ has no inessential valence-one vertices and no invariant non-trivial forests, is irreducible.
+The outer automorphism $\Phi \in \mathrm{Out}(W_n)$ is said to be \emph{irreducible}, if every topological representative $(F, \mathcal{G})$ of $\Phi$, where the underlying graph $\Gamma$ has no inessential valence-one vertices and no invariant non-trivial forests, is irreducible.
 The \emph{stretch factor} of $\Phi$ is the infimum of the stretch factors of irreducible topological representatives of $\Phi$.
-By Lemma~\ref{finite}, the infimum is realised.
+The outer automorphism $\Phi$ is \emph{fully irreducible} if $\Phi^k$ is irreducible for every $k \geq 1$.

 There exists a theory of (improved) relative train track representatives for elements of $\mathrm{Out}(W_n)$ \cite{Lyman2022b} (see also \cite{CollinsTurner1994}, \cite{FrancavigliaMartino2018} and \cite{Lyman2022a} for earlier results on train tracks on graphs of groups), which is completely analogous to that for elements in $\mathrm{Out}(F_n)$.
 As in the case of $\mathrm{Out}(F_n)$, the stretch factor of an irreducible outer automorphism $\Phi \in \mathrm{Out}(W_n)$, as defined in the previous paragraph, coincides with the stretch factor of any train track representative.
 The stretch factor of a general element $\Phi \in \mathrm{Out}(W_n)$ is defined to be the stretch factor of any relative train track representative.